-SPC Attendance Policy: according to the "Class Attendance" policies stated below in the SPC General Catalog: Students are expected to attend all classes in order to be successful in a course.
-The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
+SPC Attendance Policy:

+According to the "Class Attendance" policies stated below in the SPC General Catalog: Students are expected to attend all classes in order to be successful in a course.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.